BrentGrammer/PROGNOTES/Architecture/SystemDesign/Microservices.md

 - 2PC prefers consistency, while Saga degrades it to "eventual consistency."
 If you have a situation where consistency is more important than availability (please read CAP), then maybe you do need a system transaction protocol like 2PC.
 Otherwise, I recommend going with business transactions such as Saga.
 Please read System Transactions vs Business Transactions e.g. in PEAA.

-# Microservices by Sam Newman
+# Building Microservices by Sam Newman

 ### When to use Microservices